microsoft/CosmosDB_Multi-Tenant/workshop/README.md

 Congratullations!
 You have successfully completed Challenge-4!!

-## Challenge-5: Validate Cosmos DB features Partitioning, auto failover, autoscale and low latency
+## Challenge-5: Validate Cosmos DB features Partitioning, Auto failover, Autoscale and Low latency

-### Partitioning Strategy Validation
+### 5.1 Partitioning Strategy Validation
 Validate the data you have loaded into various containers using the parittion key strategies in Challenge-3.
 You will be Executing the queries in the data explorer to understand the value of partition strategies.
 Plan the partition key to avoid the 20GB logical partition size limit.
 Physical partition of the container can grow horizontally without disrupting the live production environment.

-### 1. Container with tenant partition key
+### Container with tenant partition key
 This strategy can be used to support many small size customers and can add as many customers as you need to support your business growth.